-The psalmist says in Psalm 119:24, “Thy testimonies also are my delight and my counselors.”
-In other words, “God, Who You are informs all I do.”
-Everything hinges upon Who God is; and life is to be lived in light of His unchanging character.
-The “testimonies” of God are the revelation of His invisible character.
-This manifestation of the nature of God is elsewhere referred to as His “glory” (cf. Ex.
+The psalmist says in Psalm 119:24, “Your testimonies are my delight; they are my counselors.”
+In other words: Who God is determines all I do.
+Everything hinges upon Who God is, and life is to be lived in light of His unchanging character.
+The testimonies of God are the revelation of His invisible character.
+This manifestation of the nature of God is elsewhere referred to as His glory (cf. Ex.
 16:7; 1 Kgs.
 8:10-11; Ps.
 19:1; Ezk.
 10:4), and always the purpose is to incite an appropriate response from those to whom He has revealed Himself.

 The music of God’s people has a three-fold purpose:

 Although the church is a New Testament phenomenon, the doxological purpose of music is not solely a New Testament concept.
 Psalm 96 links the glory of God to the vehicle of music.
-In this psalm (itself a song), God’s people are encouraged to sing a “new song” (v.
+In this psalm (itself a song), God’s people are encouraged to sing a new song (v.
 1).
-That is, the character of the song itself (both music and lyrics) is significantly different, and inherently better than any sung before one’s realization of God — Who He is, and what He’s done.
+That is, the character of the song itself (both music and lyrics) is significantly different than any sung before one’s realization of God — Who He is, and what He’s done.

-Verses 2 and 3 indicate that this new song is designed to “show forth” and to “declare” God’s great works, whereby the wonder of His nature is displayed.
-So marked is to be the distinction of this song that it is to bear testimony to “the heathen,” even to “all people.”
-It is no ordinary song in that it has no ordinary subject — “the Lord is great” (v.
+Verses 2 and 3 indicate that this new song is specifically designed to tell of His salvation and to declare His glory.
+So marked is to be the distinction of this song that it is to bear testimony to the nations, and all peoples.
+It is no ordinary song in that it has no ordinary subject — great is the LORD (v.
 4).
-But neither is it an ordinary song in that it evidences no ordinary response — [the Lord is] “greatly to be praised” (v.
+But neither is it an ordinary song in that it evidences no ordinary response — He is greatly to be praised, and feared above all gods (v.
 4).
-Our response encourages others to respond.
+The proper nature of His people’s response calls others to respond to Him properly.
 Only a true grasp of God’s glory is rightly able to communicate God’s glory.

-The psalm climaxes in verse 9 with the relational triad of the song’s purpose (“worship” — to respond to God), the song’s appeal (“beauty” — to reveal to man), and the song’s character (“holy” — to reflect in oneself), all with respect to God’s glory.
+The psalm climaxes in verse 9 with the relational triad of the song’s purpose (worship — to respond to God), the song’s appeal (splendor — to reveal to man), and the song’s character (holy — to reflect in oneself), all with respect to God’s glory.
 The psalm closes with a reminder that God will one day judge His creation in light of His character (v.
 13).
 Man is responsible for how he handles God’s self-manifestation.

-Thus, the music of the church fulfills its three purposes as it simultaneously engages in three relationships:
+Thus, the music of God’s people fulfills its three purposes by engaging in three relationships: